Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

 Condition (ii) in the definition of GRAO is the same as condition (ii) in the definition of RAO, hence is guaranteed to hold for any RAO. \end{proof}

 \begin{rmk} It is not true that every generalized recursive atom ordering is a recursive atom ordering.
 See Figure \ref{graoex} for an example illustrating this. \end{rmk}

-Next we describe the atom reordering process that will allow us to transform any generalized recursive atom ordering into a recursive atom ordering.
-It may be useful to keep in mind that the reordering process is designed to produce a chain-atom ordering that will satisfy condition (i)(b) from the definition of recursive atom ordering, doing so in such a way that when the reodering process is applied to a GRAO it will preserve useful structure that is already present in a GRAO including condition (ii) from the definition of GRAO.
+Next, in Algorithm \ref{reorder-def}, we describe the atom reordering process that will allow us to transform any generalized recursive atom ordering into a recursive atom ordering.
+This algorithm takes as its input any chain-atom ordering $\Lambda $, and it outputs a chain-atom ordering that we denote by $\Lambda^{re}$.
+One may think of this superscript $re$ as shorthand for ``reordered."
+The atom reordering process is designed to output a chain-atom ordering that will satisfy condition (i)(b) from the definition of recursive atom ordering.
+Moreover, it is set up to do so in such a way that when applied to a GRAO, it preserves useful structure that is present in a GRAO, including preserving condition (ii) from the definition of GRAO.

-\begin{defn} Given a finite bounded poset $P$ equipped with a chain-atom ordering $\Omega $, define the \textbf{reordering of $P$} obtained from $\Omega $ to be the new chain-atom ordering obtained by the following procedure.
-We will also sometimes call this procedure the \textbf{reordering of $\Omega $}.